stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 - The allocator and pool(s) should provide useful statistics to the application, e.g. number of allocations, free memory, etc.

 To support these requirements we will introduce a second device memory implementation for a _block_ of memory managed by the pool.
-Device memory is then be allocated from a block with available free memory or new blocks are created on demand to grow the pool.
+Device memory is then allocated from a block with available free memory or new blocks are created on demand to grow the pool.

 ### Memory Blocks